H&S Curriculum Committee

 APC proposals should be submitted electronically to the HSCC, in Word format (sent to firstname.lastname@example.org as an attachment to an email).
 Note that hard copies will not be accepted.
 Faculty who are preparing proposals should be sure to consult the APC and HSCC Guidelines before submission, or to contact the associate dean or chair of the HSCC for guidance, to facilitate timely review and approval of proposals.

-The regular meeting time of the H&S Curriculum Committee for Fall 2013 is every Thursday morning at 9:30 am.
+The regular meeting time of the H&S Curriculum Committee for Fall 2014 is every Thursday evening at 4:00 pm.
 Proposals received by 4pm on the Monday prior to the meeting will be added to the agenda for the following Thursday, in the order in which they are received.

 Agendas for each meeting are made available online in advance of the meeting.
 Faculty members who would like to review a proposal that is on the agenda can contact the Dean's office to request a copy.
 Actions taken at each meeting will also be posted online.
 If you have submitted a proposal, you can track its progress through the HSCC review process here.
 We will also endeavor to provide timely updates to the progress of proposals through the APC-level review process as well.